Updated October 2021.

 It’s no scare tactic: wearing non-prescription contacts can lead to permanent vision loss.

-While it is illegal to sell non-prescription contact lenses, they can still be easily purchased at many places such as costume shops, beauty supply stores, and online.
-During the Halloween season, these lenses are often falsely advertised as “one-size-fits-all” and “no prescription necessary.”
+While it is illegal to sell non-prescription contact lenses, Halloween costume contact lenses can still be easily purchased at many places such as costume shops, beauty supply stores, and online.
+During the Halloween season, these lenses are often falsely advertised as “no prescription necessary.”

-Additional risks include conjunctivitis (pink eye), swelling of the eye (corneal edema), sensitivity to light and allergic reactions.
-If contacts are not professionally fitted to your eye, they can scratch the clear front window of the eye, which is called a corneal abrasion.
+Additional risks include conjunctivitis (pink eye), swelling of the cornea (corneal edema), sensitivity to light and allergic reactions.
+In summary, If contacts are not professionally fitted to your eye, they can scratch the superficial corneal layer, causing what is called a corneal abrasion.
 Whether from a corneal scratch or infection, wearing non-prescription contacts can lead to decreased vision.

 Written by Dana Kantrowitz for UMiami Health News.

 “What we’ve learned through this very challenging past year is that we are well-equipped to offer the same excellent eye care virtually as we do in the office,” said Eduardo C. Alfonso, M.D., director of Bascom Palmer.
 “This will make it easier for patients to receive care from the convenience of their own home."
 Read more.